 Canyon Lake

 Reflecting back on my trip to the lake, I realized that I had been making my picture of success through Vision Mapping for a couple of years.
-As I made maps of my values and strengths, I had seen themes of reading, writing, boating, and anything by the water.
-When I took a colored pen that fit my mood and starting making pictures and words of what I would like to do, the water and some form of self-expression were always in the picture.
+As I made maps of my values and strengths, I saw themes of reading, writing, boating, and anything by the water.
+When I took a colored pen that fit my mood and started making pictures and words of what I like to do, the water and some form of self-expression were always in the picture.
 In fact my Vision Map was so intuitive that I sometimes wondered why I had put things like writing on it.
 I didn’t write.
 I hadn’t majored in English or Journalism.
 But there it was.
 Now after years of facilitating workshops and coaching using Vision Mapping, I am finding my map coming to life.

 As I looked out over the lake under the cloud filled sky, I wondered why I would feel so calm and peaceful so far away from home.